Per diem is a Latin phrase that means "for each day." Per means "for each" and diem means "day" in Latin.

 This flexibility means that per diem workers can have a better work-life balance than traditional employees.
 They can also choose to work for various employers, which helps them build experience and quickly advance their careers.

-Per diem rates are usually higher than hourly rates for full-time employees, so the per diem lifestyle can be lucrative.
+Per diem rates are usually higher than hourly rates for full-time employees, or even those working part-time, so the per diem lifestyle can be lucrative.